newdiscoblack/15MinPicture/README.md

 ## Prerequisites

-- [Xcode 12.5](https://developer.apple.com/download/) - Make sure you have the latest one.
+- [Xcode 12.2](https://developer.apple.com/download/) - Make sure you use that version at least.

 ## Build and Run Project